kimjune01/kimjune01.github.io/_posts/2016-02-12-server-api-clarifier.md

 }
 {% endhighlight %}

 It's starting to look closer to JBuilder.
-Try to see if you can match the variable names to the JSON strings.
+Try to see if you can match the variable names to the JSON strings that the server guys are using.
 That way, there will be no confusion between developers when referring to the variables.
+Streamline human communication.

+Time == money.

 {% highlight ruby %}
+#somewhere on the server...
 json.beers @beers do |beer|
   json.name beer.name
   json.size beer.size